arduino/arduino-builder/README.md

 * `-version`: if specified, prints version and exits.

+* `-build-options-file`: it specifies path to a local `build.options.json` file (see paragraph below), which allows you to omit specifying params such as `-hardware`, `-tools`, `-libraries`, `-fqbn`, `-pref` and `-ide-version`.

 Final mandatory parameter is the sketch to compile (of course).

+### What is and how to use build.options.json file

+Every time you run this tool, it will create a `build.options.json` file in build path.
+It's used to understand if build options (such as hardware folders, fqbn and so on) were changed when compiling the same sketch.
+If they changed, the whole build path is wiped out.
+If they didn't change, previous compiled files will be reused if the corresponding source files didn't change as well.
+You can save this file locally and use it instead of specifying `-hardware`, `-tools`, `-libraries`, `-fqbn`, `-pref` and `-ide-version`.

 ### Using it for continuously verify your libraries or cores